erik-helleren/flexiable-gpt/README.md

 I freely admit that I am neither a Typescript Wizard nor an experienced extension developer.
 If you find this helpful and want to contribute, checkout the [open issues on github](https://github.com/erik-helleren/flexiable-gpt/issues).

-If that's not your cup of tea, consider [buying me a coffee](https://www.buymeacoffee.com/erik.helleren) instead.
+If that's not your cup of tea, consider [becoming a sponsor or leaving a tip](https://ko-fi.com/erikhelleren).

 ## Release Notes